Welsh Gymnastics

-Welsh Gymnastics (WG) is the national governing body for gymnastics in Wales.
+Welsh Gymnastics (WG; Gymnasteg Cymru) is the national governing body for gymnastics in Wales.
 It has overall responsibility for the administration of all eight gymnastics disciplines in Wales - women's artistic, men's artistic and rhythmic gymnastics, general gymnastics, sports acrobatics, sports aerobics, trampolining and tumbling - through its four geographical areas (north, south, east and west), which are responsible for their own area competition and squad training sessions.

 History

-Welsh Gymnastics was founded in 1902 as the Welsh Amateur Gymnastics Association (WAGA) which catered for men’s and women’s artistic gymnastics.
+Welsh Gymnastics was founded in 1902 as the Welsh Amateur Gymnastics Association (WAGA) which catered for men's and women's artistic gymnastics.

 In 1912 Welsh gymnasts William Cowhig and William Titt were part of the British team that won bronze in the team event at the 1912 Olympic Games in Sweden.
 They are the only Welsh gymnasts to win an Olympic medal to date.

 Welsh Gymnastics first competed at the Commonwealth Games in 1978 after gymnastics was included in the Games programme.
 The gymnasts who were the first to represent Wales at these Commonwealth Games in Canada were: Andrew Hallam, Leigh Jones, Michael Higgins, Paul Preedy, Tina Pocock, Jacqueline Vokes, Linda Bernard and Linda Surringer.

-Women’s artistic gymnast Sonia Lawrence won silver on the vault at the 1994 Commonwealth Games in Victoria, Canada to become the first gymnast to win a Commonwealth medal for Wales.
+Women's artistic gymnast Sonia Lawrence won silver on the vault at the 1994 Commonwealth Games in Victoria, Canada to become the first gymnast to win a Commonwealth medal for Wales.

 In 2004 the organisation changed to Welsh Gymnastics (WG) dropping the amateur status and becoming a company limited by guarantee.

 Welsh Gymnastics relocated from their previous headquarters at Cardiff Central Youth Club to Sport Wales National Centre at Sophia Gardens in Cardiff in 2010.